itsJohnny21/CSE-464-2024-jsalaz59/README.md

 }
 ```

-This new refactored version of `graphSearchHelper` will execute general steps of the algorithm which include the `createVisitedSet`, `createPrevSet`, `createContainer`, `searchForPath`, and `clear` methods.
-The only method that is abstract is the `createContainer` method in which a `Queue` is created for BFS and a `Stack` is created for DFS.
+This new refactored version of `graphSearchHelper` will execute general steps of the algorithm which include the `createVisitedSet`, `createPrevSet`, `createContainer`, `pollContainer` ,`searchForPath`, and `clear` methods.
+The only method that is abstract is the `pollContainer` method in which a the item at the head of the list is polled for BFS and the item at the tail of the list is polled for DFS.

 By following this Template Method Design Pattern, the code becomes more reusable, easier to read, and more maintainable.